 What do small talk lay people do instead?

-- They say memorized killer phrases: "Do we know each other somewhere?"
+- They say memorized killer phrases: "Do we know each other from somewhere?"

 Those who work with such sets from the moth-crate, but rightly afraid of Small Talk: This always goes wrong.
 I give you a guarantee.
 Forget about phrases!
 Choose a subject.

-That's why so many people talk about the weather: this subject matter always stings!
-Maybe that's too tapped for you.
+That is why so many people talk about the weather: this topic always works!
+Maybe that's too worn out for you.
 Hans also: "Is there nothing else?"
+But clearly: